kevinxuez/backend-challenge/README.md

 - `models.py`: Model definitions for SQLAlchemy database models.
 Check out documentation on [declaring models](https://flask-sqlalchemy.palletsprojects.com/en/2.x/models/) as well as the [SQLAlchemy quickstart](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#quickstart) for guidance
 - `bootstrap.py`: Code for creating and populating your local database.
 You will be adding code in this file to load the provided `clubs.json` file into a database.

+(NEW)

+- `validation.py`: Standard validation error class and input validation functions

 ## Developing

+(I edited the file structure so running the app is a little different)

 0. Determine how to model the data contained within `clubs.json` and then complete `bootstrap.py`
 1. Activate the Poetry shell with `poetry shell`.